Welcome to the Clinical Psychology Internship and Externship Programs

 How to apply

-Interns must attend in-service training sessions in their assigned unit, weekly meetings with the training director and associate director, weekly grand rounds, and psychology staff meetings.
-Interns and externs must attend weekly instructional seminars, where members of our multicultural staff address issues pertinent to their specific cultural backgrounds, and other topics including psychotropic medications, cognitive behavioral therapy (CBT), trauma-informed treatments, and eating pathology.
+Interns are required to attend in-service training sessions in their assigned rotations, weekly meetings with the training director, weekly grand rounds, and psychology staff meetings.
+Interns and externs are also required to attend weekly instructional seminars, where members of our multicultural staff and other providers address issues pertinent to their specific cultural backgrounds, and other relevant topics across the lifespan.

 The future of medical care is you